daniele77/daniele77.github.io/_drafts/swap-pattern.md

 In this scenario, how can all the modules of the application work together on the same data structure?
 How can all the clients use the most updated data available in a consistent fashion?
-And how can the application get rid of the old data only when no one is still using it?
+And how can the application get rid of the old data when it is no longer needed?

 <!--
 The main idea behind this pattern is to use two shared_ptr (in C++) or two variables (in languages with garbage collection):